nimbella/nimbella-training/6-typescript/pres.md

 ```

 ---
-# From Javascript to TypeScript
+# From JavaScript to TypeScript

-- adding types to the previous example
+- adding types to the previous examples
+   - declare types for used libraries
+     - `decl.d.ts`
    - declare types for input and output
+     - `index.d.ts`
-   - declare types for used libraries
+  - use those types in code
+     - `index.ts`

 ---
 ### `decls.d.ts`